The biggest area of growth for an Enneagram Type 4 is probably our ever-changing feelings.

 Unfortunately, in my early 20s, I wasn’t that aware of my insecurity.
 Sometimes, I find myself being too clingy and possessive.
 Trying to help others when others don’t want to be helped.
 Fours often believe that there is something wrong with them.
 When we feel uncertain in our relationships, we want to know how the other person feels about us.
 So we do that unconsciously by helping others and getting their affirmations.

 The problem is when we don’t get the response that we expected, we start to overthink: Did I say or do something wrong?
 Why did the person react so coldly?
-Is he or her angry with me?
+Is he or she angry with me?
 This makes us more insecure about our relationship and so we help the other person even more and become more intrusive to get the approval we need.

 Scenario #2: When Helping Others Makes You Feel Apathetic and Ashamed